-While there is evidence that the system has recently been issued Notices of Violation (NOVs), witness Franklin pointed out that during the three-year period between September 1, 2020, and October 1, 2023, the WWTP had a rate of 90.85%, and the wastewater collection system had a rate of 96.8%, for the number of days in regulatory compliance.
+While there is evidence that the system has recently been issued NOVs, witness Franklin pointed out that during the three-year period between September 1, 2020, and October 1, 2023, the WWTP had a rate of 90.85%, and the wastewater collection system had a rate of 96.8%, for the number of days in regulatory compliance.
 Id. at 209.
-Furthermore, he noted that these NOVs associated with the WWTP had been closed and Etowah has addressed the collection system violations identified in the January 2023 Compliance Inspection Report.
+Furthermore, he noted that these NOVs associated with the WWTP had been closed, and Etowah has addressed the collection system violations identified in the January 2023 Compliance Inspection Report.
 Id. at 211-12.
+Witness Franklin testified that Etowah's response to DEQ's Compliance Inspection identifies actions taken to address the violations identified by DEQ, thus demonstrating that Etowah has the willingness, ability, and means to address them.
+Accordingly, he does not conclude the Etowah is troubled or distressed.
+Id. at 216